AvivGelfand/Resume/README.md

 - 2024 – present

-## The Hebrew University of Jerusalem, BSc in Statistics & Data Science (GPA 89)
+## The Hebrew University of Jerusalem, BSc in Statistics & Data Science and Business Administration (GPA 89)

 - 2021 – 2024